MysticMoonlight/MCSE/README.md

 * And many more Source Engine games which supports custom folder

 ### Unsupported Games ###
-* Left 4 Dead series (It uses addon system by default)
+* Left 4 Dead series (It uses addon system and does not support folder based mods)
 * Counter Strike: Global Offensive (Valve removed custom folder support)
 * Any GoldSrc/Source 2 Engine games (This script compilation was not meant to support GoldSrc and Source 2 Engines)